Quintin Demps

 Quintin Lamon Demps (born June 29, 1985) is an American college football coach and former safety.
-He is the head football coach for Judson University, a position he has held since 2023.
-He played college football at Texas-El Paso, and was selected by the Philadelphia Eagles in the fourth round of the 2008 NFL draft.
-Demps was also a member of the Hartford Colonials, Houston Texans, Kansas City Chiefs, New York Giants and Chicago Bears.
+He is the defensive pass game coordinator and safeties coach Central State University, Wilberforce, Ohio, a position he has held since 2025.
+Demps played college football at the University of Texas at El Paso (UTEP), and was selected by the Philadelphia Eagles in the fourth round of the 2008 NFL draft.
+He played in the National Football League (NFL) with the Eagles, Houston Texans, Kansas City Chiefs, New York Giants and Chicago Bears, and with the Hartford Colonials of United Football League (UFL).
+Demps served as head football coach at Judson University in Elgin, Illinois from 2023 to 2024.

 Early life

 Demps was born in San Antonio, Texas.
 He attended Theodore Roosevelt High School in San Antonio and was a student and a letterman in football and track.
 In football, as a junior, he led his team to the District Title and was a second-team All-District 26-5A selection.
 As a senior, he was named as an All-District 26-5A selection, an All-Greater San Antonio selection, and as an All-State Honorable Mention selection.
 Demps graduated from Theodore Roosevelt High School in 2003.